copperleaf91/slithers/README.md

 <figure>
     <img src="images/manifold.png"
          alt="Pictorial representation of using Lie theory to move across the Lie group using the corresponding Lie algebra.
 The motion in between each point on the Lie group (manifold) can be represented as a motion on the corresponding Lie algebra (tangent surface).">
-    <figcaption>Pictorial representation of using Lie theory to move across the Lie group using the corresponding Lie algebra.
-The motion in between each point on the Lie group (manifold) can be represented as a motion on the corresponding Lie algebra (tangent surface).</figcaption>
 </figure>

+*Pictorial representation of using Lie theory to move across the Lie group using the corresponding Lie algebra.
+The motion in between each point on the Lie group (manifold) can be represented as a motion on the corresponding Lie algebra (tangent surface).*

 We present SLITHERS (State planner using LIe THEory for RoboticS), a Lie theory based optimization approach for state planning of mobile manipulators.
 Given the sequence of end effector poses, SLITHERS solves for the joint values incrementally using kinematic constraints found through Lie theory.